Making Sense of Anger - Part A

 The Advance of Anger

-Seduced by overwhelming sentiment, captured by all its emotive forces, she capitulated to the rising and now uncontainable forces within her.
+Seduced by overwhelming sentiment, captured by all its emotive drives, she capitulated to the rising and now uncontainable forces within her.

 Offence (she perceived) had been given, tempered by (also perceived) previous injustices that legitimised the self-justification of her angry response.
 Her explosion, vitriol and venom now entirely correct to her mind.
 With fists clenched and voice at falsetto her abuse and rant had now become the path of unrighteousness.